bacardi55/kalliope-web-scraper/README.md

 ## Synopsis

 Make kalliope read information from any webside, as an example below from https://www.programme-tv.net web page to get the TV programm.
+Quick note : if you want to ge the program for tomorrow, you will need a new URL.
+To build the new url you can use the example at the end of the description.

 ## Installation